vijaygupta18/Hacktober-2020/README.md

 # Hacktober-2020

+# If you liked this give a star 🌟.
+## Happy coding

 Anyone can add any type of html-css web page depends on you.
-Add any small projects you have made.
+You can add any small projects you have made.
-You can add in any programming language
+You can add in any programming language.